ChuChu Rocket!: Legacy

 A follow-up to ChuChu Rocket!, Dee Dee Planet, was in development and scheduled for release on the Dreamcast in 2001.
 The game similarly focused on online multiplayer with gameplay similar to the Worms series.
 It was reportedly cancelled due to the bugs and problems with its network play.
 In 2021, a near-complete beta copy of the game was obtained and leaked onto the internet.
 Fans eventually fixed the bugs, making it completely playable online the following year.

-In the original GameCube release of Billy Hatcher and the Giant Egg (2003), a limited version of the Game Boy Advance port can be unlocked and played via the GameCube – Game Boy Advance link cable.
+In the GameCube versions of Phantasy Star Online Episode I & II (2002) and Billy Hatcher and the Giant Egg (2003), a limited version of the Game Boy Advance port can be unlocked and played via the GameCube – Game Boy Advance link cable.
 Minigames inspired by ChuChu Rocket! were included in Sega Superstars (2004) and Sega Superstars Tennis (2008).
 ChuBei, Chuih, ChuPea, and ChuBach are also playable characters in Sonic & Sega All-Stars Racing and Sega Heroes.

 ChuChu Rocket!
 Universe

 A sequel, ChuChu Rocket!
 Universe, developed by Hardlight, was released on September 19, 2019 for iOS, macOS and tvOS as a launch game for Apple Arcade.
 It was removed in September 2022 without warning.